hasankurban/ws/content/teaching/_index.md

 ### **Course Access and Materials**

-- For syllabi, lecture notes, and additional resources, please visit the individual course pages linked in the titles.
+- Links and additional resources for each course are available on the course-specific pages.
 - Courses are designed to build a solid foundation in core concepts while advancing to specialized topics and applications in computer science and engineering.